A Maze of Stars and Spring Water: The social and political perspectives

-Bing Xin is a writer and poet that was part of the May Fourth Movement advocating for democracy and freedom.
+Bing Xin was a writer and poet that was part of the May Fourth Movement advocating for democracy and freedom.
 Bing Xin, like Chinese writers of the movement, used the vernacular language or what we call baihua (Plain Speech) instead of the classical Chinese language as an act of rebellion and change.
 The New Literature movement, which arose from the May Fourth Movement, was lyrical as Zhou Zuoren explained that "as for the meaning of literature, though different schools have different theories, we can say that in origin and essence it is the expression of the writer's emotions" (Zhou Zuoren, 1920: 138).
-A Maze of Stars and Spring Water represents an autobiographical poetry book that reflects the emotions of the writer, symbolizing spontaneity and freedom in writing.
+A Maze of Stars and Spring Water represent autobiographical poetry books that reflect the emotions of the writer, symbolizing spontaneity and freedom in writing.
 Bing Xin discusses themes like love, death and the beauty of nature that are lyrically expressed.

 Bing Xin, as a modern Chinese female writer, was inspired by Li Qingzhao, a respected female poet in Chinese literature.
 When she was studying at Wellesley College from 1924 to 1926, Bing Xin studied her poems for her academic project and her master's thesis.
 The work she published inspired by Li QingZhao is called the English Translation and Edition of the Poetry of the Lady Li I-An.
 Bing Xin writes about maternal love in her poems, and she reflects on the relationship between mothers and daughters.
 She uses the autobiographical point of view to talk to her mother in the poem "Mother/lay aside your sadness/Let me bury myself in your breast./You alone can still my heart.".